Here’s how to uninstall drivers on your Mac

 When you need drivers

-However, for lots of other types of hardware, like graphics tablets and games controllers, you may need to download and install software to allow them to run and to configure them.
-And, you’ll need to keep the drivers updated to ensure they keep working with new versions of macOS.
-When hardware manufacturers stop making a device or a version of a device, they will eventually stop updating the drivers and they’ll become obsolete.
+However, for lots of other types of hardware, like graphics tablets and game controllers, you may need to download and install software to allow them to run and configure them.
+And you’ll need to keep the drivers updated to ensure they keep working with new versions of macOS.
+When hardware manufacturers stop making a device or a version of a device, they will eventually stop updating the drivers, and they’ll become obsolete.
 Those are the drivers you are most likely to want to uninstall at some point.

 Where are drivers installed on a Mac?

-For example, audio drivers are installed to Library/Audio.
+For example, audio drivers are installed in /Library/Audio and ~/Library/Audio.

 The number of possible locations for files installed by drivers makes uninstalling them manually a tricky process.
 You need to check each possible location, look for the files and remove them.
 Thankfully, there is an easier way.